-TO ADDRESS (RECOMMENDATION INCLUDING STANDARD PARAGRAPH) STATUS PLANNED IMPROVEMENTS PROGRESS TO DATE OUTSTANDING ACTIONS This relates to the recommendation that all inspections should be carried out within 28 days of being due.
+TO ADDRESS (RECOMMENDATION INCLUDING STANDARD PARAGRAPH) STATUS PLANNED IMPROVEMENTS PROGRESS TO DATE OUTSTANDING ACTIONS Food Standards 7.34 (i) Ensure that food standards interventions are carried out at a frequency not less than that determined under the intervention rating scheme set out in by the Food Law Code of Practice and assess the compliance of establishments and systems to the legally prescribed standards.
+[The Standard -7.1 & 7.3] This relates to the recommendation that all inspections should be carried out within 28 days of being due.
 Whilst FCC has consistently achieved 100% of the High Risk inspections due each financial year, some High Risk inspections have not been carried out within 28 days of being due.
 Low and Medium Risk Premises There is a back log of premises that are overdue their food standards inspection. made.
 The authority has instructed all officers to ensure that interventions are completed in date order and improvements have been made in the intervention lists to enable officers to prioritise their workload.
 The Team Leader had already identified this was an issue in the 2013/14 Service Plan prior to the audit and had devised an Action Plan.
-All EHOs have been allocated Food Standards inspections to do at the same time as they carry out Food Hygiene Inspections Ensure food standards interventions are carried out at the required frequency.
-Original date for completion: March 2017. as of March 2014.
+All EHOs have been allocated Food Standards inspections to do at the same time as they carry out Food Hygiene Inspections as of March 2014.
+Ensure food standards interventions are carried out at the required frequency.
+Original date for completion: March 2017.